Land0fChocolate/Project-RPG/README.md

 ----bugs----

--Using Thing ability on grass will crash the game.
-To be fixed after the NPC/Player rework.

 ----features----

--NPC/Player rework.
-NPCs and Player should have the same parent, so that their interactions with the environment will be the same.

 -Use SRP interface style to make an interface for the monsters/NPCs.
 Perhaps use a GetNode to get the WanderController.